sebv/jwt-doc/README.md

 ### use token within test code

 The variable names used during the encryption stage will be available as environments variables within the travis job.
 However these environment variables will contain the JWT tokens instead of the original value.
-Use those environment variable to authenticate with the thirdparty services.
+Use those environment variable to authenticate with the third-party services.

 For instance, using the configuration from the sections above, available variables will be `SAUCE_ACCESS_KEY` and `THIRDPARTY_SHARED_SECRET`.

-## thirdparty service integration
+## third-party service integration

-Thirdparty service need to implement a new authentication method on the server side so that the JWT token is recognized and verified.
+Third-party service need to implement a new authentication method on the server side so that the JWT token is recognized and verified.

 ### JWT libraries